 In delivering our vision and mission, the Solid & Hazardous Waste Management Division follows the County Manager's Enduring Guiding Principles, and is continually cognizant of our priorities.

 Build the TEAM for the Future

-Business Determinants: The Solid Waste & Hazardous Management Department operates under the following business determinants.
+Business Determinants: The Solid Waste & Hazardous Management Division operates under the following business determinants.

 Provide Collier County with an efficient and economical balance of public and private services that meet state requirements for solid waste collection and disposal in a manner to assure the public health and safety, and to protect the air, water, and land resources.

 Operate in support of the Board-approved Integrated Solid & Hazardous Waste Management Strategy's four components.

 - Material Reuse and Recycling